WarlightProgramming/cslbot/COMMANDS.md

 *Deault*: Elo

+Do not change this argument once your league has already started running.
+It will likely have serious side-effects.

 If you switch rating systems after a league has already started, you will have to manually update the rating for each team to match the format- so it's strongly discouraged to do so.
 On top of that, your ratings will be less